Chestnut-lol/predicting-cat-5-damage-to-buildings/requirements/README.md

 3. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.

 ## A word on downloading geopandas
-You will need to install Fiona before Geopandas.
+You will need to install Fiona and GDAL before Geopandas.
 Here is a blog that tells you exactly how to install Fiona using pip: https://vincent.doba.fr/posts/20210407_install-fiona-on-windows/